Chalarangelo/30-seconds-of-code/README.md

 ### deepMapKeys ![advanced](/advanced.svg)

-Deep maps an object keys.
+Deep maps an object's keys.

 Creates an object with the same values as the provided object and keys generated by running the provided function for each key.
 Use `Object.keys(obj)` to iterate over the object's keys.
 Use `Array.prototype.reduce()` to create a new object with the same values and mapped keys using `fn`.